 No, we will be creating teams based on what challenge you choose and your application information to keep the teams fair.

-You’ll be paired with Humber faculty and/or staff who have received training for the challenge.
-They are looking forward to meeting you!
+You’ll be paired with Humber staff, faculty and/or industry partners who have received specific training for the challenge and are looking forward to meeting you!

 Yes, your submissions will be shared through a digital platform and on the Global Systems Gap Challenge website.
 This is great profile for your professional portfolio!